anthx/anthony-carrick-hugo-blog/content/post/thoughts-on-attention-–-how-to-improve-your-attention.md

 I’ve recently tried to subscribe to less podcasts as discussed earlier and have found it calming.
 I find it nice to just go for a walk and listen to the birds and look at the trees and pay attention to your neighbourhood.
 At least say, half the walks I go on.

-The AppBlock trick is good to remind me that I’ve spent several minutes on a site, consuming content and not really gaining anything.
+The AppBlock trick is good to remind me that I’ve spent several minutes on a site, consuming content and likely not really gaining anything.
 Having said that, just this morning while waking up, I set a timer for 2.5 minutes of laying in bed, and it went so fast (just staring at the seconds counting down) that the overtime song started playing and I listened to that for 1 minute in while the timer was negative!
 I suspect that the transition periods from sleep or wake affect our perception of time.

 It’s good to keep in mind when an activity or piece of content is no longer providing value and in particular even detracting from your life.
 Here I mean, mostly distracting or low value media consumption, rather physical activities or consumption.
 Physical activity or consumption could certainly be detrimental to one’s particular needs but is out of scope of this blog post.
 What I’m really talking about is newsletters or subreddits or podcasts you don’t need anymore but are taking up your time and attention beyond your control.